sw1sh/QuantumPotatoChips/typst/main.typ

   caption: [
     (a) A 1-simplex defined by the points ${ 1 , 0 }$, ${ 0 , 1 }$ (solid blue line). //Any point sampled from this simplex takes the form ${ p , 1 - p }$ with $0 <= p <= 1$.
 Since the geometric dimension of this 1-simplex is 1, although it is embedded in 2D, one can project it onto a 1D segment along x-axis by the geometric matrix $mat(delim: "(", 1 / 2, - 1 / 2, 1 / 2; 1 / √2, 1 / √2, - 1 / √2; 0, 0, 1)$, which is a composition of rotation, scaling and translation.
     (b) the blue solid line represents 1-simplex (same as in @fig:1-simplex).
 The surface, described by @eq:chip1, lies entirely within the 2-simplex (a tetrahedron).The solid red line represents the intersection of this surface with the tetrahedron’s insphere.
 Only the points within the insphere correspond to valid physical quantum states.
-    (c) quantum potato chips are defined in @eq:chip1, @eq:chip2, and @eq:chip3, and parametrized by @eq:surface.
+    (c) quantum potato chips are defined in @eq:chip1, @eq:chip2, and @eq:chip3, and parametrized by @eq:boundary.
 With one such surface in hand, one can find the other two through proper permutation of variables.
 ],
   label: <fig:main-simplex>,
 )

 == Bloch Sphere
-Consider the following SIC-POVM for qubits (further referred to as the QBism SIC-POVM)#footnote[Any other SIC-POVM for qubits is simply a rotational transformation of this QBism SIC-POVM.], generated from a fiducial vector ${e^(-(3pi)/4)(sqrt(3) - 1), 1}$ #footnote[By applying Weyl-Heisenberg displacement operators $X^p Z^q$ for $p,q in {0,1}$.] and POVM elements as follows:
+Consider the following SIC-POVM for qubits (further referred to as the QBism SIC-POVM)#footnote[Any other SIC-POVM for qubits is simply a rotational transformation of this QBism SIC-POVM.], generated from a fiducial vector ${e^(-i (3pi)/4)(sqrt(3) - 1), 1}$ #footnote[By applying Weyl-Heisenberg displacement operators $X^p Z^q$ for $p,q in {0,1}$.] and POVM elements as follows:
 #[
 #set text(9.5pt)
 $